After separating from your partner, you might not see your child often – for example, one or two weekends a month or just in the school holidays.

 It’s also important to spend some time alone with your child when he’s at your house, catching up on what he’s been doing, talking over any worries, reading books, cooking together or just having fun playing games.

 This way, when your child leaves, she’ll feel that she’s had some real contact with you and that she matters to you.

 Make your own traditions

 You don’t have to parent the way your former partner does.
 In fact, creating new family routines can be fun for everyone.
 Special routines could include a night when you and your child cook dinner together, a café you go to for hot chocolate, or a story at bedtime.

 It wasn’t great at first.
 We were almost nervous around one another as the situation seemed so different.
 I’d take them out to lunch and both my kids would sit there sulking.
 I soon learned that activity was the key to them relaxing.
 We’d play soccer in the park then go for a swim at the local pool and then have lunch.

 – Joe, 40, divorced for three years and father of two children

 If you don’t live near your child or you see him only occasionally, it’s important to keep in touch when he isn’t with you.

 Keeping in touch tells your child that she’s important to you.
-It’ll also help keep you up to date with your child’s daily life and her changing interests, friendships, likes and dislikes, and the decisions she makes as she grows up.
+It’ll also help keep you up to date with your child’s daily life and her changing interests, friendships, likes and dislikes, and life decisions.

 These tips can help you stay in touch: